 My Home is also available from the Apple and Android app stores

 We’ve changed the way we operate and at the start of each tenancy, we now request two weeks of rent in advance.

 If you are not at least one week in credit at the end of your probationary period, we will no longer convert your tenancy agreement from Starter to Assured.

 If you are not at least one week in credit, or if you are not sticking to a repayment agreement and you request a non urgent repair, we will discuss your rent account before anything else.
 If necessary, you may also be passed on to our Income Collection Team to discuss your rent account and make an agreement.
 If you refuse to make an agreement, we will not order the repair.

 The last thing you want is to get into arrears with your rent as it could eventually lead to you losing your home.
 We don’t want that, which is why we have a dedicated team of experienced advisors to help you avoid getting into debt.

 We can’t stress enough that if you are having difficulty paying your rent, please come and talk to us, we can help.
 We have lots of experience in helping people in all sorts of situations.
 We will advise you on:

 - Managing your debt

-- Benefits you might be entitled to, including Discretionary Housing Payments (DHP), which is a Government fund North Lincolnshire Council has, to provide extra help to people struggling to pay their rent.
-To find out more, click here
+- Benefits you might be entitled to, including Discretionary Housing Payments (DHP), which is a Government fund North Lincolnshire Council and other local authorities have access to.

 If you have other debts you may prefer to take some impartial advice.
 Helpful organisations include: